CKalitin/ckalitin.github.io/assets/fsgp2025/FSGP 2025 Other Team Notes.md

 Anytime your off the track there’s.
 A yellow shirt with you.
 Observers like ASC.

-At ASC observers sleep eight eg teams like food and sleep.
+At WSC observers sleep eight eg teams like food and sleep.
 “You’re happy when you’re with Michigan.”

 They’re camping I the desert for WSC.